StrawberryChocolateFudge/Acyclic.app/README.md

 For example: To mint a PLMR token with 0.001 ETH and 100USDC backing, with a deposit fee of 0.2% on each asset, the user must approve and deposit 0.001002 ETH and 100.02 USDC to mint 1 token.
 When redeeming this, the user will burn 1 token and recieve exactly 0.001 ETH and 100USDC as there are no redemption fees at all.

+#### **There are Fees for spam protection when deploying new PLMR tokens**
+When interacting with the registry to create a new token, there is a deployment fee.
+This is used to disincentivise spam attacks.
+The function call that creates a new PLMR token contract is public and can be called by anyone, so an attacker might spam the contract and create large amount of tokens as a form of DOS attack.
+This is solved with a deployment fee.
+The contract maintains and increments an internal deployment counter and will multiply it with a base fee.
+This fee is required to be deposited, else the deployment fails.
+This allows users to create new derivatives for a cost but will mitigate a DOS Spam attack.

-**The real value of the PLMR token will always match 100% the underlying deposits.**
+### **The real value of the PLMR token will always match 100% the underlying deposits.**

 However, large combinations of tokens could be harder to track for price and they may depeg on Dexes.
 This leads to interesting arbitrage opportunities.